Scottish American War Memorial – The Call

 Scottish American Memorial

-Scottish American Memorial base
+Scottish American Memorial by Robert Tait McKenzie

 Scottish American Memorial Plaque